Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_private_registry/managing-iam-authentication/guide.fr-fr.md

 >
 > When you enable OVHcloud IAM authentication on your Managed Private Registry:
 >
-> - All existing Harbor users and robot accounts will be removed.
+> - All existing Harbor users will be removed.
 > - Existing robot accounts remain functional.
-> - New robot accounts can still be created and managed, but only via OVHcloud IAM.
+> - New robot accounts can still be created and managed.
-> - From this point on, all access (users and robot accounts) is managed through OVHcloud IAM roles and policies.
+> - From this point on, all users access are managed through OVHcloud IAM roles and policies.
 >

 > [!tabs]